Looking to experience the best trail running Bend Oregon has to offer? Lace up your shoes and let’s hit these epic Bend trail runs.

 Bend Oregon Running Races

-With all the amazing Bend running trails, its not surprising that so many people in Central Oregon race casually and competitively.
+With all the amazing Bend running trails, it’s not surprising that so many people in Central Oregon race casually and competitively.
 These are some Bend Oregon running races that are put on in 2024, including marathon, half marathon, 10k, and 5k distances.

 Shoutout to Bend Races for putting on so many amazing races and getting the Central Oregon running community together so often each year!